 I highly recommend you skip this part and watch my YouTube tutorial, but if you’re the type who likes to read, here you are!

 - Bake a 9 x 13 pan of cake (any flavor).
-Let it cool, cut it up and crumble it very finely in a large bowl.
+Let it cool completely, cut it up into chunks and crumble it very finely in a large bowl.

-- Either immediately add sprinkles, being careful to add heavier sprinkles once candy melts have slightly set.
+- If you are doing sprinkles, immediately add them, being careful to add heavier sprinkles once candy melts have slightly set.
 Then place on your cake pop stand to dry.